 Eve grew up on a dairy farm in Tillamook, Oregon where she was involved with equestrian and dairy studies in 4-H. She obtained a BS in Political Science at the University of Oregon.
 She later worked with a D.C. law firm, before returning to the University of Oregon for law school.
 After a season with Amnesty International, she began working as criminal defense attorney in Klamath Falls.
+Eve is currently District Attorney for Klamath County.
 Her community involvement has included serving as president of the Klamath Basin Audubon Society, fundraising director for the skate park, and she served on the County Planning Commission for at least three years.
 She continues to serve on the Klamath Lake Land Trust board of directors while enjoying fishing, hunting, hiking, biking, nonfiction reading, and learning Spanish and guitar.

 Danielle Hereford earned a Bachelors of Science in Biology from the University of Nevada in 2006.
 After conducting research throughout Nevada and California, she went back to school and earned a Masters of Science in Biology from the University of Nevada.
 Danielle's research specializes in population dynamics and population genetics.
 Danielle has extensive experience working in riparian and great basin ecosystems.
 Her love for public land and conservation drew her to join the Klamath Lake Land Trust, and eventually, the Board of Directors.
 Danielle moved to Klamath Falls with her family in 2014.
 In her free time she enjoys spending time with her family, running, fishing, hunting, and skiing.